...Simple Steps to Successful Parenting

 6. As each new habit is successfully incorporated into routines, over weeks, link in a small new one

 Success breeds success.
-Building incrementally is easier at the beginning.
+Building incrementally supports success.
 And because each success builds upon past successes, you compound your success over time.

 Parenting